SECTION A — ENTRY

 (50 miles total)

 a.
-The starting positions for the race shall be determined by a two-tiered bib draw.
-The
+The starting positions for the race shall be determined by order of signup.
+Bibs

-will be distributed after the mandatory “Mushers Meeting” on Saturday, February
+will be distributed during the mandatory “Mushers Meeting” on Saturday, February

 b.
 All 8-Dog Race drivers, handlers and team trucks must be in the official musher